dhis2/design-system/atoms/card.md

 ![](../images/dashboard-example.jpg)

-*Dashboard items are displayed inside cards, highlighting the fact they are self-contained blocks of information*
+_Dashboard items are displayed inside cards, highlighting the fact they are self-contained blocks of information_

-___
+---

 ![](../images/event-example.jpg)

-*Different sections of information, all relating to the same event, are displayed in their own cards*
+_Different sections of information, all relating to the same event, are displayed in their own cards_